Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 #### Configure Variables

-This project manages ansible variables in the gorup_vars directory along with using ansible vault.
+This project manages Ansible variables in the gorup_vars directory along with using Ansible vault.

 ```
 Ansible-Proxmox-VM-Automation